kkusima/researchos/README.md

 ## Trademark Notice

 **HypotheSys™** is a trademark.
 The name and associated branding are proprietary.
-Use of the HypotheSys™ name, or branding for derivative works or commercial purposes requires prior written permission.

 ---